michae1-g/notes1/HY4132/Test 2.md

 ****

-**Grade**
+**Grade**\
 **A-** / 4.5 GP

-**Personal comments**
+**Personal comments**\
 It was foolish for me to have included hypotheses like "Janssens could have ... into mutiny" and "the CIA had ...
 Lumumba".
-Avoid such guesses (which cannot be substantiated by evidence) in the future.
+I'll have to avoid such guesses (which cannot be substantiated by evidence) in the future.